Cozumel Cruise & Cozumel Port Information

 From Punta Langosta

-Please note there is a $2 per person fee to access this pier.
+Please note there is a $1 per person fee to access this pier.
 This fee is collected by the pier owner – not Salty Endeavors.
+More information provided upon booking.

 Pier For Langosta